inesarmadabras/nanodegree-neighborhood-map2/README.md

 * All locations show  images from Google StreetView API
 * All locations show a Yelp review.
 * Filter Search now filters the markers too (when you press search)

+## UPDATE 09/11
+### app.js - Sugestions
+`l.4` added `'use strict';`  tag in function definitions to enable the strict mode.
+This mode helps to write more "secure" codes by preventing things such as marking down a function with a bad syntax to execute or loading unused variables.

+`l.8`contants are in capital letters like CONSTANT_VALUE.

+`l.132` removed brackets [] from ko.observableArray().
+They are not required, because the respective content may not necessarily inherit or have observable attributes/properties.